code61/short_format_notes/_sessions/c3s2/4_templates.md

 The line `erb :form` tells sinatra to look for a file called `form.erb` in a folder called `views`.
 It then processes that file using the `erb` (embedded ruby) templating language and returns the result to the user.

-The `form.erb` above isn't very interesting: it is jsut a static template and doesn't have any ruby embedded in it.
+The `form.erb` above isn't very interesting: it is just a static template and doesn't have any ruby embedded in it.
 Let's look at a slightly better example:

 {% highlight ruby %}
 # in app.rb